-Each month during the academic year, the Working@Duke editorial team searches the Duke Event Calendar for five free things to do at Duke.
-Check back during the first week of April for more.
+Each month during the academic year, the Working@Duke editorial team searches the Duke Event Calendar and elsewhere for five free things to do at Duke.
+Check back during the first week of April for the next installment of events.

 Have a story idea or news to share?
 Share it with Working@Duke.